miyahu/bash/README.md

-# go to the last directory after une reconnecting
+# automatically go to the last directory after reconnection